Approx read time: 5 mins 🕒

-While many brands in several industries have achieved global ubiquity, there is only one furniture company that can be found from Nantes to Nanjing to Nottingham.
+There is only one furniture company that can be found from Nantes to Nanjing to Nottingham.
 Thanks, in part, to IKEA's localisation efforts, this flat-pack phenomenon is in a league of its own.

 Founded by the late Swede Ingvar Kamprad in 1943 when he was just 17, IKEA started on a tiny scale.
 Kamprad, who until then had been a budding entrepreneur selling everything from fish to ballpoint pens, initially sold replicas of his uncle’s kitchen table, diversifying into other furniture soon after.

-Kamprad, who started IKEA as a mail-order business, eventually opened the first store in his home town of Almhult, Sweden.
+Kamprad, who started IKEA as a mail-order business, eventually opened the first store in his hometown of Almhult, Sweden.
 Stores in other Scandinavian countries followed in the 1960s before he opened the first non-Scandinavian stores in Switzerland and West Germany in 1973 and 1974, respectively.

 Yet when it comes to the rest of the world, IKEA's localisation strategy has had to adopt a more measured approach.